dipy/dipy/doc/devel/coding_style_guideline.rst

   cimport numpy as cnp

-Adding the `c` prefix to the import line makes it clear that the Cython/C symbols are being referred to as to compared to the Python symbols.
+Adding the `c` prefix to the import line makes it clear that the Cython/C symbols are being referred to as compared to the Python symbols.

 Variable declaration
 --------------------